 Different vendor services create different kinds of risk.
 Before asking detailed questions of a potential vendor, you must be able to list the new risks.

 Will this vendor require giving its employees access to your workspace?
-Will it require exchanges of member information outside the credit union?
-Will it have access to employees’ personal data?
+Do they require exchanges of member information outside the credit union?
+Must they have access to employees’ personal data?
 Will it put devices on your network?

 A potential vendor must be able to answer how they will impact your business.